-As described in this UC3 scenario, the developed testbed is one of the possible verticalization of the generic IoT edge computing infrastructure, addressing a very specific scenario.
-It was developed to propose an understandable scenario offering a potential solution to the challenges mentioned in section 8.1.1.
-We know that thanks to the SEMIoTICS modular infrastructure it is possible to derive other use cases in other application fields area such as smart building management and IIoT and industries 4.0 use cases.
-One possible improvement is for example to add semi-autonomous actuation upon a relevant event detected by the layered intelligence (e.g., to stop elevators in a building where an alert has been triggered).
-Another potential improvement is a tighter integration with 3rd party services like weather forecasting services, or earthquakes monitoring, or also the possibility to cluster together more local LAN IHES services to not monitor a single building but also a district area, or even possibly a city with a fine-grained understanding of the events generated by all of these subsystems adding further trend analytics on top of what has been done in the sub use case 2.
+As described in this UC3 scenario, the developed UC3 testbed is one of the possible verticalization of the generic IoT edge computing infrastructure provided in SEMIoTICS, addressing a very specific scenario, complementary to e.g. UC1 and UC2.
+It was developed to propose an understandable scenario offering a solution to the challenges mentioned in section 8.1.1.
+We know that thanks to the SEMIoTICS modular infrastructure it is possible to quickly instantiate other use cases in not so-far considered application fields area such as smart building management and IIoT and industries 4.0 use cases.
+One possible improvement is, for example, to add semi-autonomous actuation upon a relevant event detected by the layered intelligence (e.g., to stop elevators in a building where an alert has been triggered).
+Another potential improvement is a tighter integration with 3rd party services like weather forecasting services, or earthquakes monitoring, or also the possibility to cluster together more local LAN IHES services to not monitor a single building but also a district area, or even possibly a city with a fine-grained understanding of the events generated by all of these distributed subsystems adding further trend analytics on top of what has been done in the sub use case 2.
+The potential applications are endless.